-Porphyrin systems-Myoglobin and hemoglobin-Role of myoglobin and hemoglobin in biological systems - cooperativity effect - explanation of cooperativity effect in hemoglobin-metallo enzymes - inhibition and poisoning of enzymes - role of alkali and alkaline earth metals in biological systems -sodium pump -calcium pump - biological functions and toxicity of some elements - biological fixation of nitrogen.
+Porphyrin systems- Structure of myoglobin and hemoglobin.
+Role of Hemoglobin in biological systems - cooperativity effect - explanation of cooperativity effect in hemoglobin-metallo enzymes - Carbonic anhydrase, inhibition and poisoning of enzymes - role of alkali and alkaline earth metals in biological systems - sodium pump - calcium pump - biological functions and toxicity of some elements - biological fixation of nitrogen.
 (12 hours)